Sour-Beets

 - Nov 2, 2025

-There are many recipes out there.
-Soured beets, or specifically kvass/fluid from the jar is used to make traditional Polish Borshch.
-But many Polish people drink it on its own.
+Soured beets, or specifically kvass from them is used to make traditional Polish Borshch.
+Many Poles drink it on its own.
 It is salty and garlicky and very slightly sweet and a bit sour.

 This is a very traditional Polish take on it.